 I sleep alone now.” ~ Sappho

-The Pleiades no longer mark the ancient rites of passage in ceremony of the great circle of women and have become a more blissful or adventure star-lore path in modern times, but their origins do not seem to hide the struggles and the struggles within this collective myth.
-The problems with the collective mythology in general is that its only written by men and ancient men, with what we are left with today.
+The Pleiades no longer mark the ancient rites of passage in ceremony of the great circle of women and have become a more blissful or adventure star-lore path in modern times, and in new age, the pot smoking cult of “I am from the Pleiades”.
+But the origins do not seem to hide the struggles and the struggles within collective mythology in general and that is…

-The Seven Sisters name means “Daughters of Pleione” from the Greek word pleiôn “Ladies of Plenty.”
-The Seven Sisters are:
+The Seven Sisters name means “Daughters of Pleione” from the Greek word pleiôn which means… “Ladies of Plenty” and the The Seven Sisters are:

 Maia – “grandmother,” “mother,” “nurse,” “the great one”, “the grandmother” The oldest of the Pleiades, she is the mother of Hermes (Mercury).

 Alcyone – Also called Halcyone, “queen who wards off evil storms”, “strong helper”.
 By Poseidon, she is the mother of Anthas, Aethusa, Hyperenor and Hyrieus.

 Asterope – Also spelled Sterope, “lightning goddess,” “twinkling sun-face,” “stubborn-face,” “star-faced” or “flashing-face.”
 Mother of Oenomaus, the king of Pisa.
 Ares and Oenomaus are her husbands.

 Celaeno – “swarthy,” “black” or “night”, she is the mother of Eurypylus and Lycus.
 A different account says that by Prometheus and Celaeno are the parents of Lycus (wolf) and Chimærus (he-goat) by Prometheus.